ComputationalExplorer/StockClassification/README.md

 # StockClassification

 # Objectives
--Apply unsupervised learning algorithms to look for 'natural' stock classifications when considering various return statistics
--Compare the resulting classifications to the standard GICS sector classification
+Apply unsupervised learning algorithms to look for 'natural' stock classifications when considering various return statistics Compare the resulting classifications to the standard GICS sector classification

 # Methodology